EnzoSeason/study-notes/mogodb/relation.md

 There are two ways to present the relation.

+There is no strict rule to tell which method to use.
+It depends on the use cases.

 - Embedded document

   It's **easy to read and write**, but the size of a document can be huge.